 Enjoy early Spring’s sweetness!
 Learn how to identify maple trees and how they are tapped for sap.
-Compare past and present methods of maple syrup making.
+Learn different methods of making maple syrup.

 Come and learn about a fabulous Canadian tradition.
-This popular program includes hands-on learning about the history of syrup making from Aboriginal to Modern day times.
+This popular program includes hands-on learning about the history of syrup making.
 Students will learn the equipment used, forest management practices and cooking procedures of this sustainable resource.

-Along the trail to the sugar bush, learn how sap is produced and flows within the tree, how to identify maple trees, and how farmers tap their trees for sap.
-At our demonstration sites visitors will meet a pioneer and modern day syrup-maker who will describe how they process sap into syrup.
+Along the trail to the sugar bush, learn how sap is produced and flows within the tree, how to identify maple trees, and how maple syrup producers tap their trees for sap.
+At our demonstration sites visitors will meet costumed interpreters, who will describe how they process sap into syrup.